 910-844-4544

-SAMPLES NEED TO BE SENT IN BEFORE THE BID OPEN ON XX/XX/2023 AT 2:00 PM
+SAMPLES NEED TO BE SENT IN AND RECEIVED BEFORE THE BID OPEN ON 11/30/2023 AT 2:00 PM

 4.13 HUB PARTICIPATION

 Pursuant to North Carolina General Statute G.S.
 143-48, it is State policy to encourage and promote the use of small, minority, physically handicapped, and women contractors in purchasing Goods and Services.
 As such, this IFB will serve to identify those Vendors that are minority owned or have a strategic plan to support the State’s Historically Underutilized Business program by meeting or exceeding the goal of 10% utilization of diverse firms as 1st or 2nd tier subcontractors.
 Vendor shall complete ATTACHMENT D: HUB SUPPLEMENTAL VENDOR INFORMATION.